johanthoren/luminary/README.md

 that everyone will keep the feast days together which would be impossible if one would not base the new year and the new month on the one in Israel.
-- For locations where the sun would not rise or set on a particular date, the latitude is adjusted to 65.7/-65.7 for that particular day, making sure that there is always a sunset to start the new day.
+- For locations where the sun would not rise or set on a particular date, the latitude is incrementally adjusted toward 65.7/-65.7 until a nearby latitude is found where the sun did rise, making sure that there is always a sunset to start the new day.
 This is how I imagine keeping the day count if moving to such a location.
+It's not perfect and I'm open to suggestions.
 For days when there is a sunset at the actual coordinates, that sunset will be used.
 - The location used to calculate the timing of the new year and the new month is the Temple Mount in Jerusalem.
 - The feast of First Fruits falls on the day following the weekly Sabbath during